Let’s make an easy DIY artificial eucalyptus flowerpot wreath. It’s perfect for the front door!

 - jute or twine

 Next, I begin adding the flowerpots.
-Incidentally, I share how to age flowerpots using lime, you will enoy this post and they are so easy to make!
+Incidentally, I share how to age flower pots using lime, you will enjoy this post and they are so easy to make!

-After rubbing the paint, I add a bit of green to this simple seasonal wreath for a moss look.
+After rubbing the paint, I add a bit of green to this wreath for a moss look.
 This adds another layer of texture to the flowerpots and adds an aged appearance.

-Now Begin Adding Mini Pots to the Project
+Begin Adding Mini Pots to the Flower Pot Wreath

-Step 6: Putting the Tiny Pots on This Craft
+Step 4: Putting the Tiny Pots on This Wreath

 Next step, we add the small terracotta pots using the same method again.
 Here, we use two small clay pots.
 This works well for the odd number theory regularly used in decorating.